CarolineKeddie/Drug-Use-and-High-school-education/README.md

  Business Case

-Your hometown mayor just created a new data analysis team to give policy advice, and the administration recruited _you_ via LinkedIn to join it.
-Unfortunately, due to budget constraints, for now the "team" is just you...

 The mayor wants to start a new initiative to move the needle on one of two separate issues: high school education outcomes, or drug abuse in the community.